 The Methods

-Don't let overly-complicated macaron recipes scare you away from baking these delicate almond meringues.
-The process requires two approachable techniques:
+Don't let overly complicated macaron recipes scare you away from baking these delicate almond meringues.
+The process requires two classical techniques:

 - French meringue: beating egg whites with sugar.